Laurel Springs School: History

 Laurel Springs School, founded in 1991 by Marilyn Mosley Gordanier, was the first online K–12 school in the United States.
 Mosley Gordanier, an American educator and author, established the school to provide an education model for students whose needs were not met by traditional classroom settings.

 Prior to founding Laurel Springs, Mosley Gordanier co-founded Oak Meadow School in 1975, a Waldorf-inspired homeschooling program.
 In 1986, she introduced one of the first hybrid homeschooling programs for students ages 14–16, combining home study with in-person classes.

 In 1994, Laurel Springs developed its first online Advanced Placement course, expanding its curriculum to support college-bound students.

 In 1995, the school launched the first official web-based curriculum delivery system in the United States called “Aurora.”

 In 2009, Nobel Learning Communities acquired Laurel Springs School.
 In 2018, Nobel Learning Communities, including Laurel Springs School, was acquired by Spring Education Group, a network of private schools operating in the United States.

 Curriculum

 The Laurel Springs School K–12 curriculum is self-paced and mastery-based.
 The program includes college-preparatory courses, Advanced Placement courses, Honors courses, electives, and world language options.

-Coursework is delivered through an online Learning Management System (LMS), in which students can access classes, grades, and teacher feedback.
+Coursework is delivered through an online learning management system, in which students can access classes, grades, and teacher feedback.
 Parents can access via a separate login with permissions tailored to their role.

 Counseling support is available for all students.
 College and athletic advisors at Laurel Springs assist with college applications and admissions, academic planning, the athletic recruiting process, and milestone events such as signing days.

 Laurel Springs also offers a program for students who want both self-paced learning and live individual support from teachers.